Best Base for Asphalt Driveway and Parking Lots: Crushed Stone, Sub-Base Depth, Soil, Drainage, and Compaction

 - Place geotextile (if needed) —overlap seams 12", anchor with stone at the edges.

-- Place HMA —at supplier-spec temperature (300—25°F at the back of the truck).
-Roll while still 175°F+.
+- Place HMA — at supplier-spec temperature (300-325 °F at the back of the truck).
+Roll while still 175 °F+; the asphalt temperature and compaction guide covers that window.

-- Inadequate compaction —base rolled to 90% Proctor instead of 98% allows 1— inches of settlement within 2 winters.
+- Inadequate compaction —base rolled to 90% Proctor instead of 98% allows 1-2 inches of settlement within 2 winters.
 Always require density testing on commercial jobs.

 - Wrong stone size —pea gravel or round river stone migrates and pumps under load.
 Always specify dense-graded #57 or #67.